Concordium/concordium-id-swift-sdk/README.md

+---

 # **Concordium ID Swift SDK**

-A lightweight and modern Swift SDK that enables seamless integration of **Concordium ID App** flows into your iOS applications.
+A lightweight and modern **Swift SDK** that enables seamless integration of **Concordium ID App** flows into your iOS applications.

 The SDK provides a complete set of APIs and UI components for: